-Dr. Marije aan het Rot studied Health Sciences at Maastricht University in the Netherlands.
-Before graduating with a Master's degree in Biological Health Sciences, she completed two research traineeships, one in the local Experimental Psychopharmacology Unit of the Department of Psychiatry and Neuropsychology under the mentorship of Prof. Wim J. Riedel and another in the Department of Psychiatry at McGill University under the mentorship of Prof. Marco Leyton.
-After graduating from Maastricht University she returned to McGill University to do her Doctoral degree under the mentorship of Profs.
-Simon N. Young, Debbie S. Moskowitz, and Chawki Benkelfat.
+Dr. Marije aan het Rot studied Biological Health Sciences at Maastricht University.
+Before graduating with a Master's degree, she completed two research traineeships, one in the local Experimental Psychopharmacology Unit of the Department of Psychiatry and Neuropsychology under the mentorship of Prof. Wim Riedel and another in the Department of Psychiatry at McGill University under the mentorship of Prof. Marco Leyton.
+After graduating from Maastricht University she returned to McGill University to obtain her Doctoral degree under the mentorship of Profs.
+Simon Young, Debbie Moskowitz, and Chawki Benkelfat.

-- Mount Sinai School of Medicine, New York, NY, USA: Postdoctoral Fellow, Mood and Anxiety Disorders Program, 2007-2009
+- Mount Sinai School of Medicine, New York, USA: Postdoctoral Fellow, Mood and Anxiety Disorders Program, 2007-2009

-- McGill University, Montreal, QC, Canada: Ph.D. degree in Neurological Sciences, 2001-2006
+- McGill University, Montreal, Canada: Ph.D. degree in Neurological Sciences, 2001-2006

-- Maastricht University, Maastricht, The Netherlands: M.Sc. degree in Biological Health Sciences, 1996-2000
+- Maastricht University, Netherlands: M.Sc. degree in Biological Health Sciences, 1996-2000